Stochastic estimates for the thin-film equation with thermal noise: Introduction Introduction

 From the above rough calculation, we can see that, if $a$ vanishes and $b$ is order one for small $u$, then as $\eps \to0$, $u^{\eps}$, the \emph{fine-scale} version of $u$, solves the the linear equation~\eqref{eq:lspde-intro}.

-There has been a flurry of research activity in recent years in the study of subcritical singular SPDEs starting with the seminal works of Hairer~\cite{Hai13,Hai14}, who developed the theory of regularity structures to treat such equations and Gubinelli, Imkeller, and Perkowski~\cite{GIP15} who studied these equations using the approach of paracontrolled calculus.
+There has been a flurry of research activity in recent years in the study of subcritical singular SPDEs starting with the seminal works of Hairer~\cite{Hai14}, who developed the theory of regularity structures to treat such equations and Gubinelli, Imkeller, and Perkowski~\cite{GIP15} who studied these equations using the approach of paracontrolled calculus.
 Focusing on regularity structures, by now there exists a more or less automated machinery to deal with any semilinear and subcritical singular SPDE with its different aspects contained in the works by Hairer~\cite{Hai14}, Bruned, Hairer, and Zambotti~\cite{BHZ19}, Bruned, Chandra, Chevyrev, and Hairer~\cite{BCCH21}, and Chandra and Hairer~\cite{CH16}.
-The contents of this paper are focused on obtaining uniform estimates for the so-called model which is covered in the semilinear case, using a Feynman-diagrammatic approach, by~\cite{CH16} and, using the spectral gap inequality and Malliavin calculus, by Hairer and Steele~\cite{HS23}.
+The contents of this paper are focused on obtaining uniform estimates for the so-called model which is covered in the semilinear case, using a Feynman-diagrammatic approach, by~\cite{CH16} and, using the spectral gap inequality and Malliavin calculus, by Hairer and Steele~\cite{HS23} and by Bailleul and Hoshino \cite{BH23}.
 We also mention the work by Kunick and Tsatsoulis \cite{KT22} which, to our knowledge, is the first paper to use a spectral gap-based approach to derive these stochastic estimates in the tree-based setting, albeit in the very specific case of the dynamical $\varphi^4_2$-model.
+The spectral gap inequality has furthermore been used to establish stochastic estimates for the one dimensional generalised KPZ equation by Bailleul and Bruned \cite{BB24}, and in the context of rough paths by Gassiat and Klose \cite{GK24}.